 How to Study for the MCAT

 You may think you know how to study for the MCAT.
 However, the MCAT is not an ordinary exam.
-It is not just a score you are earning, but the right to enter into medical school.
+It is not just a score you are earning, but it is the score that could allow you to enter into medical school.
 There are little, and not so little, tips and strategies everyone should know when learning how to study for the MCAT.

 One great way to study for the MCAT is to bear down and study on your own to determine just how ready you are for the real thing.
 It will save you money and you will be able to figure out what your weak areas are by examining your scores closely.